WitnessAngel/witness-angel-recorder/Readme.rst

 Witness Angel Recorder
 ######################################

+This is a cross-platform software suite for Witness Angel devices relying on Python language.

+It allows recording data (from RTSP streams, for Raspberry Pi camera/mic...) in a "write-only" fashion, using Flightbox cryptosystem.
+Thus, any data can be continuously recorded, but only the agreement of a sufficient number of trusted third parties (called "trustees" or "key guardians") will allow to decrypt some recordings.

+The application also features interfaces to manage foreign trusted third parties, to manage stored containers, and to attempt decryption operations on them.

 Related solution homepages:

 - https://witnessangel.com/en/videotestimony-for-condominiums/
 - https://witnessangel.com/en/witness-angel-handbag/

-This is a proof-of-concept application of Network Video Recording, using Flightbox cryptosystem to secure recorded data in a "write-only" fashion.

-Thus, RTSP streams can be recorded continuously, but only the agreement of a sufficient number of trusted third parties (called "trustees" or "key guardians") will allow to decrypt some recordings.

 Setup